 Posted on 23 May 2022

-Despite being the world's largest exporter of agri-food products in economic terms, the EU carries a significant trade deficit when measured for what actually matters in nutritional terms, such as calories and proteins, shows a new WWF report released today.
+Despite being the world's largest exporter of agri-food products in economic terms, the EU carries a significant trade deficit when measured for what actually matters in nutritional terms, such as calories and proteins, shows a new WWF report.
 The EU consumes more than its fair share and our current high levels of food production are only possible thanks to massive imports of resources.

 The report shows that: